-Bacteria are single-celled microorganisms, being classified as prokaryotes.
-There are over 3.6 billion years bacteria are present on Earth in almost all possible locations of life occurrence.
+Bacteria are single-celled microorganisms classified as prokaryotes.
+There are over 3.6 billion years bacteria are present on Earth, colonizing almost every possible occurrence of life.
 This long co-evolution enabled bacteria to develop several beneficial relationships with the environment since they form part of this system.
-The number of bacterial species that have been described is low (~7,000 what do you mean by this figure??) in relation to the millions of bacteria that have been predicted to reside on Earth [1].
+The number of bacterial species that have been described is low (~7,000) in relation to the millions of bacteria that have been predicted to reside on Earth [1].